Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/02-alignment.md

 ```

 ## Principles of read alignment for RNA-seq
-Aligning millions of reads to very large reference genomes (such as the human genome) is generally done by splitting the reads and reference into a catalog of shorter reads with unique sequnece structures (kmers).
-It is improtant when selecting an alignement program to ensure that it is appropriate for the dataset you are working with, for example STAR (Spliced Transcripts Alignment to a Reference) is used to align reads that have come from spliced transcripts.
-A single read from a spliced transcriptome might map across a splice junction, such that the left side of the read and the right side of the read map hundreds of base pairs apart.
-If your dataset is prokaryotic (non-splicosomal) this would not be the appropriate program for you to align your reads, we would suggest looking into bwa-mem or bowtie2.
-If you are in a hurry and not interested in obtaining read alignments and only need count data quasi-mapping with a tool like Salmon might be a good option.
+The goal of aliginging reads to a reference genome is to find the ***most likely location in that reference genome where the read originated from***.
+In the context of RNA-seq, this means we try to find the most likely gene in the reference genome that transcribed the RNA fragment which ultimately ended up in our cDNA library.
+Doing this for millions of reads allows us to quantify how many RNA fragments were transcribed from a given gene, so we are using the read alignment to measure gene expression.

+Although we won't go into the theory here, alignming reads to reference genomes involves ***mapping*** to identify the most likely position of the read in the reference genome, followed by the ***alignment***, which describes the base-by-base relationship between the read and the reference.
+Alignments are often imperfect, and are associated with quality scores (MAPQ scores) that describe the quality of the alignment.

+**Challenges of aligining millions of short reads to a refence genome involve:**
+- Mismatches introduced by **genetic variation** and **sequencing errors**
+- **Repeitive sequences** in genomes (e.g. start and end of chromosomes)
+- Presence of **intron** in reference genomes, meaning aligners must be able to consider **splice-junctions**

+It is important when selecting an aligner to use for your dataset that it is appropriate for your experiment, as numerous aligners exist and make different assumptions and have different strengths/weaknesses.
+Importantly, some aligners are ***splice-aware*** while others are not. ***Splice-aware*** aligners can generate alignments to a reference genome that span the intronic regions and therefore account for splicing.
+If your dataset is prokaryotic (non-splicosomal) you would **not** want to use a splice-aware aligner, and instead using an aligner that is not designed to map across intronic regions such as `bwa-mem` or `bowtie2`.

+It is also worth noting here that generating alignments is the most time consuming step of the analytical pipeline for most NGS analyses, and for RNA-seq, the field is moving toward quantification of gene expression using novel *'lightweight'* alignment tools, that are **extremely fast**, e.g. [Kallisto](https://pachterlab.github.io/kallisto/about), [Salfish](https://www.nature.com/articles/nbt.2862), and [Salmon](https://combine-lab.github.io/salmon/).
+These algorithms avoid generation of typical base-by-base alignments, and instead generate ***psuedo-alignments***, which have been shown to produce very accurate estimates of transcript abundances in RNA-seq data.

 ![Read alignment](../figures/read_alignment.png)